Killing of Nixzmary Brown: More testimony

 Defense lawyer Schwartz was planning on calling Rodriguez's mother-in-law, Maria Gonzalez, to the witness stand during the week of February 24.
 Schwartz's defense strategy of Rodriguez involved blaming his wife, Nixzaliz Santiago, and showing that she was the actual murderer.
 In February 2008, Maria Gonzalez, Brown's grandmother, sued New York city for $150 million for negligence, and the failure of the ACS to act on behalf of her granddaughter.
 Gonzalez finally provided her testimony during the Wednesday, March 6 portion of the trial.
 Gonzalez, however, used the opportunity to defend the $150 million lawsuit that she had filed.
 Gonzalez testified that Santiago had left home for a man at the age of 17, that she had six more children, and that she continued to depend upon other men for her welfare.
 Further testimony by Gonzalez resulted in her testimony denying the continued trial allegations of Schwartz that Brown was a "wild child".
 She further indicated that Brown and her siblings were in fear of Rodriguez.

-An emergency room doctor was called to the witness stand during the February 21, 2008, trial portion and reported that he had witnessed no signs of abuse on Brown after a medical exam 7 weeks before Brown's death in which Rodriguez brought the little girl to the hospital.
-When prosecutor Linda Weinman had grilled him as to whether he made a report, and the doctor said 'no', the prosecutor indicated that his decision was a mistake, but the physician indicated that he didn't know at the time.
+An emergency room doctor was called to the witness stand during the February 21, 2008, trial portion and reported that he had witnessed no signs of abuse on Brown after a medical exam seven weeks before Brown's death in which Rodriguez brought the little girl to the hospital.
+When prosecutor Linda Weinman had grilled him as to whether he made a report, and the doctor said 'no', the prosecutor indicated that his decision was a mistake, but the physician indicated that he did not know at the time.
 The official hospital records from the November 29, 2005, visit say "No other bruises present."

 On February 25, testimony was expected to be given by a Suffolk County medical examiner, Dr. Charles Wetli, supposedly putting the Prosecution's case in jeopardy.
 It was expected that the testimony would ruin Prosecution's argument that Brown was the victim of child abuse syndrome.
 However, Wetli indicated that Brown was definitely killed by a blow to her head.
 This conflicted with Defense's argument that Brown was never hit on her head.

 In the February 26 trial portion, it was indicated that the constant Defense argument that Brown was killed because she caused Santiago to have a miscarriage was found groundless because Prosecutor Linda Weinman told jurors that Santiago had confided in a psychiatrist that she blamed Rodriguez because of a "beating".
 She revealed from the report that, in November 2005, Rodriguez had choked and thrown her to the floor and, within hours, Santiago had miscarried.
 There was discussion as to whether the report was admissible in court.
 Schwartz contended that the report proved Santiago a liar, while Weinmam wanted the report kept confidential.
 Schwartz had said of Santiago that "she believed Nixzmary caused the miscarriage and I know that based on what my client has said to me and to the police from day one."
 Schwartz also maintains that it was Santiago who delivered the death blow to Brown.